parisodlab/dry-guide/docs/pipeline-readQC.md

 ## Running the pipeline on IBU

-You should run this in a screen session.

 *Note: if you are having issues running Snakemake or need reminders, check out the [Snakemake](ibu-snakemake.md) page.*

 ```